Our Experience

 How can Employers ensure their Internal Corporate Investigations Adhere to the Law?

 Employers can ensure compliance by establishing clear investigation policies and procedures that align with Ontario’s legal standards.
-This includes training investigators on proper investigative techniques and ensuring they understand the legal requirements under the Occupational Health and Safety Act and other relevant legislation.
+This might include training investigators on proper investigative techniques and ensuring they understand the legal requirements under the Occupational Health and Safety Act and other relevant legislation.
 Employers should document each step of the investigation process meticulously and maintain transparency and fairness throughout.
+Clear documentation will help employers avoid legal troubles in the future.

 In these cases, it is recommended that employers seek legal advice to help them navigate such nuanced and sometimes complicated situations, and to ensure that their practices follow the regulatory and legal standards.